smu160/PvsNP/README.md

 - [x] Calculate rates for different time bins: (eg. first third of entire session, first minute of each behavior, first N entries in each arm)
 - [x] Visualize correlation matrix with behavior data (concatenate activity and behavior dataframes)
 - [x] Display correlation matrices for each behavior (eg. open arms vs closed arms)
+- [ ] Create pie charts to visualize the amount of neurons that were selective, not-selective, and unclassifiable for any behavior
+- [ ] Utilize real difference values to conclude what a selective neuron (after permutation test) is selective for exactly. i.e. behavior or $\neg$behavior
+- [ ] Plot scatter plot of neurons with open rates on the $y$-axis and closed rates on the $x$-axis, and $y=x$ line bisecting the scatter plot
 #### Graph Theoretical Analysis:
 - [x] Color nodes by their betweeness centrality
 - [x] Plot the networks for different activities, e.g. What did a network of neurons look like when the mouse was doing a certain behavior
 - [ ] Implement a function that will find all time periods of some (continuous) behavior
 - [x] Create visualizations for all computed network measures
 - [ ] Color nodes by their selectivity in all graphs
+- [ ] Implement and add mean clique size network measure

 For any other feature requests, feel free to email Saveliy Yusufov at sy2685@columbia.edu